Documentation Index

 -

-- Closed drafts are removed from your active drafts list
+- The draft is deleted from your active drafts list

 - Changes are discarded